 Start by being organised and develop policies, checklists and guidelines.
 COPMI have a number of checklists and policies to involve people with lived experience (often referred to as consumers and carers).

-By sharing stories about their participation experiences, people with lived experience (and those organisations working with them) provide valuable information, guidance and advice to other organisations, consumers and carers.
+By sharing stories about their participation experiences, people with lived experience (and those organisations working with them) provide valuable information, guidance and advice to other organisations and people with lived experience (often referred to as consumers and carers).

-We are capturing stories of ‘consumer and carer participation' on a prepared template and would love to hear your story!
+We are capturing stories of ‘lived experience participation' on a prepared template and would love to hear your story!

 *Please remember to acknowledge and respect other’s intellectual property where it features in your story.